 “But you said it would be better!”
 I turned to Death, screaming and seeing red, “you said I’d be happy!
 Why…,” I sobbed deeply again, unable to contain the lump in my throat.

 “What?!
 You already know I’m planning to kill myself once again, psychologist?”
-I spat at him, hot rage drenched in every word.
+I spat at him, every word drenched in hot rage.

 “Actually, yes.
 I knew you’d try.
 You’ll go get the pistol from the top shelf of your closet and blow your brains out, you’ll do it in a few hours in this very room.
 But I have another perspective for you.”